Carlosjr5/Career-Advisor-Bot/README.md

 ### Checkout and Begin Testing
 💻 Switch to your preferred Integrated Development Environment (IDE), checkout your newly created branch, and start testing!
 Experiment with the chatbot, tweak its responses, and let your imagination run wild! 🎉

-### First Time Setup - Rasa Shell
+### Executing Career Advisor Chatbot
-🤖 For those testing the chatbot for the first time, it's as simple as running the following commands in your terminal:
+🤖 Here are the instructions to run it in the terminal.

 1. Open your terminal and execute:
    ```bash